Who is eligible for this course?

 - Limited resources (e.g., insufficient access)

-What does the therapist-guided PSP Wellbeing Course involve?
+What does the PSP Wellbeing Course involve?

 The PSP Wellbeing Course teaches evidence-based information and skills specifically for Canadian first responders and other public safety personnel (PSP) seeking to self-manage their mental health.
 There are 5 main lessons, each presented online via slideshows and downloadable guides, that we recommend completing over one or two weeks each.
 Be sure to check out the additional resources for more information on topics like sleep concerns, relationships, and problem-solving!